DerBrunoIR/CourseGraph/README.md

 # Scripts

-At `./scripts` are all utility scripts located.
+At ./scripts, you will find all the utility scripts used in the project.
-- `print_module_hrefs.js` allows the collection of course URLs

-    By pasting it into your browser's DevTools, you can collect URLs yourself.
+    print_module_hrefs.js
-    All visible course URLs from the area `Modulzuordnungen` on the program [page](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) are added to the collection when calling the exact method.
+    This script collects course URLs from the program page.
-    Depending on what `Studiengangsbereich` is currently selected, different courses will appear.
-    If you are done, you can call the print method.

-- `scrape_moses.py` is the web scraping script.
+    To use it, paste the script into your browser’s DevTools.
+It gathers all visible course URLs from the "Modulzuordnungen" section.
+The collected URLs depend on the currently selected Studiengangsbereich.
+Once you finish selecting courses, you can call the print method to output the list.

+    scrape_moses.py
-    Takes a list of course URLs via stdin.
-    Each course page is scraped, and the data will be written to Stdout after all course URLs have been scraped.
+    This web scraping script reads a list of course URLs from stdin.
+It scrapes each course page and writes the extracted data to stdout after processing all the URLs.

-Both scripts contain detailed descriptions.
+Both scripts include detailed inline descriptions and usage instructions.

+**Note**:
-All scripts depend on the structure of the webpages they interact with.
+These scripts rely on the current structure of the webpages they interact with.
+If the webpage structure changes, the scripts may fail.
+In such a case, updating the corresponding CSS locators should restore functionality.
-This structure can change anytime, and this would break the scripts.
-By adjusting all `CSS` locators, they can be repaired.

 <!-- TOC --><a name="defining-the-course-graph"></a>
 # Defining the course graph
-The course graph is a directed graph.
+A course graph is a directed graph.

 Each node in the graph represents something *a course can depend on*, like another *course* or a *degree*.